 The International GCSE Geography syllabus enables pupils to progress on to A Level Geography which will open opportunities to study further at university.

 Teacher assessments are continuous during LIVE TAUGHT lessons, marking of coursework and assignments and summative tests.

-Homework will be given at the end of each week, usually in the form of problems to solve, researching key concepts.
+Homework will be given at the end of each week, usually in the form of speaking, listening, and writing exercises.

 This specification is well-regarded among colleges and universities as it is well-rounded allowing learners to have a grasp of all aspects of human and physical geography giving a firm basis from which to springboard into A-level and beyond.

 International GCSE Geography is split into three distinct areas:

 Geographical Themes including

 The natural environment